Property Schemes - Guidance

 Likewise, when the circuit authorisation date is added to the web page an automatic alert is again sent to the DPS.

 In the case of listed buildings and all those in conservation areas the Connexional Conservation Officer in the TMCP office in Manchester is also automatically alerted.

 When listed building or conservation area consent is given by the Connexional Conservation Officer and when final consent is given by the district, further automatic alerts are sent to the church, circuit and district.

 There is also the facility in the online consent process to attach documents, drawings and photographs.
 There is a useful "help" facility on the website.

 Also online are the annual returns relating to each property (all churches and chapels - including Local Ecumenical Projects - and manses) which have to be completed each year.
 The annual schedules cover matters such as trustees, the whereabouts of important legal documents, leases, insurance and safeguarding, lay employees, finance, general administration, planning matters, quinquennial inspections, condition of property and budgets.

-The District Property Secretary is Ian Hume who should be contacted for further information.
+The District Property Officer is Steve Watson who should be contacted for further information.